 Select a performance statistic in the summary pane to see a description of it in the area below the pane.
+To change the metrics displayed in the summary pane, right-click anywhere in the pane and click "Select Metrics."
 To view the complete performance report, right-click anywhere in the summary pane and select "View Full Results".
 The summary pane results can be copied to the clipboard by right-clicking and selecting "Copy".